Exhibitions & Events

 Oakwood Cemetery Walk

-The Waukegan Park District and the Waukegan Historical Society are partnering to host the 29th Annual Oakwood Cemetery Walk at Oakwood Cemetery.
+The Waukegan Historical Society and the Waukegan Park District are partnering to host the 29th Annual Oakwood Cemetery Walk at Oakwood Cemetery.
 The Oakwood Cemetery Walk is a “living history” event, showcasing the rich history of Waukegan using costumed actors to portray local historic figures with connections to the cemetery and city.
 This year’s theme is “1925 Waukegan.”

 View Event →